jellyfishsolutions/lynx-admin-ui/README.md

 -   `disableCreation` if true (or if resolve to true), the button to create a new entity is not displayed;
 -   `disableDelete` if true (or if resolve to true), the button to delete an entity is not displayed;
 -   `defaultOrderBy` if specified, defines a default order by used in the entity list (it uses the same notation of the ordering string used when a column header is tapped).
+-   `customFetchData` allows you to create your custom query when retrieving data for the list trough a function that receives the current `req` as well as datatable infos.
+If defined, the dafault query building process will not be executed, meaning your `filterBy` function will have no effect.

 Each "template" parameter accepts both a `string`, containing the specified path, or a function that accept the current `req` request as argument and returns a `string`.
 Using the function version, it is possible to customize a template based on a specific request.